taoensso/timbre/README.md

 # Timbre, a (sane) logging library for Clojure

 Logging with Java can be maddeningly, unnecessarily hard.
-Particularly if all you want is something *simple that works out the box*.
+Particularly if all you want is something *simple that works out-the-box*.

 [tools.logging](https://github.com/clojure/tools.logging) helps, but it doesn't save you from the mess of logger dependencies and configuration hell.